 So how do people attempt to scam you into believing they have real fixed match info and handing over your hard earned cash?
-It’s actually pretty simple.
-It’s known as a scattergun approach which you can read more about here.
+It's actually pretty simple.

 This approach starts with a 'fixed match tipster' identifying a group of people who have shown an interest in fixed matches.
 Take a football bet on the win/draw/win betting market as an example.
 We know that there are only three possible outcomes, so to just pick one outcome and pass it off as 100% is a it of a risk that could see clients go as quickly as they came.